Author: Sam Borrett | Date: 23 July 2019

-One of the major factors in getting above your competitors in Google (and in ranking well generally) is backlinks.
+One of the major factors in getting above your competitors in Google is backlinks.
 Links to your website from other third-party websites.

 The process of acquiring links (link building) is a whole subset of SEO that many law firms are either not doing at all, or doing it badly (and that can often be worse than not doing it at all).

 The very simple summary based on major online research and studies is as follows:

 If you get links to your site from high authority third party websites, your authority will increase, and your rankings will improve.

 When your rankings improve you get more website traffic, you generate more enquiries, and you make more sales.
 Pretty obvious isn’t it?